View Details Explore Now →

 To apply for SGK, you will need to register with the local Social Security Institution office and provide the necessary documents, including your residence permit, employment contract, and passport.
 The application process can be complex, so it is advisable to seek assistance from a local advisor or translator.

-You can apply for private health insurance through an insurance broker or directly with an insurance company.
+You can apply for private Krankenversicherung through an insurance broker or directly with an Insurance Company.
 Compare quotes from different providers and review the policy details carefully before making a decision.

 Tips for Expats to Navigate the Turkish Healthcare System